 Events to check out:

-- Taste of Dallas is a two-day foodie event in June featuring hundreds of chefs, restaurants, and sponsors.
+- Taste of Dallas is a weekend for foodies in June featuring hundreds of chefs, restaurants, and sponsors.

 - Taste Texas barbecue and see rodeo at the nine-day North Texas Fair & Rodeo in nearby Denton during August.